rightjs/rightjs-docs/docs/en/docs/util/options.md

     setOptions(Object options) -> Object self instance

-Assigns the options to the instance.
+Assigns the given options to the instance.

     var object = new ClassWithOptions();